Soccera1/freode/README.md

 Portions of this project are derived from software originally licensed under the Boost Software License v1.0, which is compatible with the AGPL.

 See LICENSE and BOOST_LICENSE for details.

+#### the script I used re-named stuff to freod but eh it's not the end of the world
+#### just know that in the codebase it's called freod